Zinjpq/Automatic-door/README.md

     python recognize_plate.py --image path/to/image
     ```

+## Hardware Support

+This project supports multiple microcontrollers for door control and automation:

+- **Arduino**
+- **Raspberry Pi**
+- **STM32**

+The corresponding schematics can be found in the `simulations/schematics/` directory.

 ## Screenshots

-Include screenshots here to give users a visual understanding of the project in action. (e.g., system dashboard, license plate recognition, door control).
+Include screenshots here to give users a visual understanding of the project in action (e.g., system dashboard, license plate recognition, door control).

-# Hang's Job
+## Hang's Job

-This project involves working with Arduino and ESP32 to control servos via UART signals and display messages on an LCD.
+This project involves working with Arduino, Raspberry Pi, and STM32 to control servos via UART signals and display messages on an LCD.
 The servos' positions will be saved in EEPROM to retain the state during power interruptions.

 ## Overview